soundanalogous/Breakout/README.md

 3. Select the serial port for your board from the drop-down if it is not the current port displayed.
 4. If your firewall is enabled, make sure port 8887 is open (or enter a new port that is open).
 5. Click the Connect button.
 You should see the message "Server running on: [your server name]: 8887/" followed by "Connected to IOBoard on: [serial port name]".
 6. Open [http://localhost:8887/examples/hello_world.html](http://localhost:8887/examples/hello_world.html) in your favorite browser.
+You should be able to control the LED and view the button state changes.
 7. Open [http://localhost:8887/examples/index.html](http://localhost:8887/examples/index.html) and try some of the other examples (unplug your board before wiring up other examples).

 **Schematics for the examples can be found here:** http://breakoutjs.com/examples/schematics.pdf